Bury Cyclists' Touring Club

 We have male and female members, and as a newcomer you would not have to join immediately, but you can participate in a number of rides to see how you like it.
 It is normally required that you join after riding four club runs.

-The subscription is paid annually to national headquarters and not to Bury section.
-The current annual cost for full membership (age 18 to 64 years) is £34.
-If you are under 18 or a full-time student under 26, it costs just £12.
-If you are over 65 or unwaged, them membership costs £21 for a year.
+The subscription is paid annually to national headquarters and not to Bury Section.
+The current annual cost for full membership (age 18 to 64 years) is £43.
+If you are under 18 or a full-time student it costs £21.50.
+If you are over 65 or unwaged, then membership costs £28.50 for a year.
 For the latest information and an application form contact headquarters.
 The address is:-

 Membership is good value for the insurance benefits alone.
 And a bi-monthly magazine ‘Cycle’ is delivered to members’ homes free of charge.